 Dr. Zuckerman has garnered numerous professional accolades including being named a SuperDoctors Rising Star in The New York Times three years running (2014-2016).
-He receives perfect ratings (5 stars) from patients on all healthcare review sites and has received several patient-care related awards including the Vitals.com Patients' Choice Award for ranking in the top 5% nation-wide of reviewed doctors across all specialties and being selected as a RealSelf Top Doctor.
-He receives perfect ratings (5 stars) on all healthcare review sites and has received several patient-care related awards.
-Dr. Zuckerman has appeared on The Doctors TV show, ABC, Fox 5, CBS, News 12 and more.
+He receives near perfect ratings (5 stars) from patients on all major healthcare review sites and has received several patient-care related awards including the Vitals.com Patients' Choice Award for ranking in the top 5% nation-wide of reviewed doctors across all specialties and has been selected as a RealSelf Top Doctor.
 Dr. Zuckerman is also actively involved in training the next generation of young plastic surgeons and teaches aesthetic surgery to the residents and fellows at Manhattan Eye, Ear and Throat Hospital.
-Dr. Zuckerman is the sole plastic surgery provider to Schweiger Dermatology Group, the largest in New York state.
+Dr. Zuckerman is the sole plastic surgery provider to Schweiger Dermatology Group, the largest group of its kind on the east coast.

 He has been noted by his peers throughout his career for possessing an unusually high level of technical surgical skill, leading to a very low surgical complication rate and better patient outcomes.
-His patients are drawn to his philosophy of a natural, non-operated look and to his personalized, discreet, and compassionate plastic surgical care.
+His patients are drawn to his philosophy of natural, non-operated looking results and to his personalized, discreet, and compassionate plastic surgical care.
 Most of Dr. Zuckerman’s patients stay with him beyond their initial procedure.

 Ready for your consultation with Dr. Zuckerman?